 Whereas the executive managing director of each division is responsible for that division's operational risk, the daily management of operational risk is in the hands of general managers of each department.
 The Issuer establishes, maintains and co-ordinates its operational risk management framework at a group level.
 This framework complies with the Basel Committee's 2011 publication "Principles for the Sound Management of Operational Risk".
 The Issuer ensures that operational risk management stays consistent throughout the Issuer by upholding a system of prevention and control that entails detailed procedures, permanent supervision and insurance policies, together with active monitoring by the Internal Audit Department.
-By managing operational risk in this manner, the Issuer intends to ensure that all of the Issuer's business units are kept aware of any operational risks, that a robust monitoring system remains in place and that controls are implemented efficiently and effectively.
+By managing operational risks, that a robust monitoring system remains in place and that controls are implemented efficiently and effectively.